 The type of license held by the truck driver – The driver / operator of a large commercial truck should be holding a valid commercial driver’s permit.
 In Florida, that’s known as a Commercial Driver’s License, or CDL.
 This requires the passage of a certified training program, indicating that the applicant has been properly trained to drive a vehicle that weighs 26,001 pounds or more.
 There are actually three classes of CDL licenses involving specialized endorsements for the operation of school buses, tractor trailers, tankers that carry toxic hazardous materials, tractor trailer rigs and others.

-If the driver of a large vehicle that is found to have caused a serious crash does not hold the correct type of driver’s license, your truck accident lawyers at Goldberg Noone, LLC, will develop a strategy to prove that the driver was not adequately trained to drive that type of oversized truck.
+If the driver of a large vehicle that is found to have caused a serious crash does not hold the correct type of driver’s license, your truck accident lawyers at Goldberg Noone Abraham, will develop a strategy to prove that the driver was not adequately trained to drive that type of oversized truck.

 The maintenance history of the vehicle – As part of the post-crash discovery, our legal team will thoroughly investigate the truck’s maintenance records to determine if it was safe to even be on the road.
 Some large trucking and transportation companies own and operate several vehicles, and they do not always invest the time or money necessary to correctly maintain them all.
 In some cases, they may have an older truck that has seen better days, and decide that keeping it operating safely is not urgent because they plan to retire it from their fleet soon.